 Practical error bounds for the forces

-This is a simple example showing how to compute error estimates for the forces on a ${\rm TiO}_2$ molecule, from which we can either compute asymptotically valid error bounds or increase the precision on the computation of the forces.
+This is an example showing how to compute error estimates for the forces on a ${\rm TiO}_2$ molecule, from which we can either compute asymptotically valid error bounds or increase the precision on the computation of the forces.

 using DFTK